Softpanorama

 Now, if Python really was Fred Brooke's silver bullet to slay the software engineering beast, I'd be shouting the word from the roof-tops.
 Python is does not significantly reduce the complexity of software development.
 "Cleaner" or more restrictive syntax may aid newbies, but it more likely hinders experienced programmers.
 Bad habits aside, there are usually more ways to express a solution correctly than a traditionally orthogonal language may lend itself to.
 B&D style tools like Java, which have an amazing paranoid class protection system, seem to implicitly doubt the ability of its users.
 Although there are probably good uses for it, "finalizing" a class to me is the height of arrogance.
 Better to say "none can improve on this fabled code!".

-The other viable competitor among open source products in not Python as many think -- it's PHP.
+Paradoxically the most viable competitor among open source products in not Python as many think -- it's PHP.
 PHP is now running over a million web sites and with good reason.
-PHP is open source, it runs equally well on NT and UNIX, it's well documented.
-PHP is no doubt stealing market share from Perl, but the OSS media has been unusually quiet about the issue.
+PHP is open source, it runs equally well on Windows and UNIX, is now supported in some Microsoft products such as Web expressions 4.0.
+It's well documented and has tremendous amount of published books, some of them good.
+PHP is no doubt had stolen most of the Perl market share in web-space, but the "open source media" has been unusually quiet about the issue.

 The main competitor of Perl is not Java or Python, two major competitors are JavaScript and PHP